About Euthanasia-Free NZ

-Some of our supporters agree with voluntary euthanasia in principle in certain individual cases.
-A notable example is Dr Kevin Yuill, whose public talks we hosted in May 2015.
-However, we are all united in the belief that the legalisation of euthanasia – voluntary or not – and assisted suicide poses a great threat to the wellbeing of our society.
+We are united in the belief that the legalisation of euthanasia and assisted suicide poses a great threat to the well-being of our society.
 As individuals we have diverse reasons why we have arrived at this view.

 We are a single-issue, secular, non-profit organisation.
 We have no official position on any other social or political issue.
 We will work with anyone who opposes the legalisation of euthanasia and assisted suicide, for any reason, and irrespective of their views on other issues.

 We are a member of the Euthanasia Prevention Coalition International.

 We are also a founding member of the Care Alliance Charitable Trust: a group of individuals and organisations who want better conversations about dying in New Zealand.
 We say “Yes!” to caring for suffering and vulnerable people, but we say “No!” to the legalisation of euthanasia and assisted suicide.

 We have no affiliation with any other organisation.

 - We stand for the right of every person to receive excellent palliative care, allowing him or her to die comfortably, peacefully, with dignity, and with their pain controlled.
 (Palliative care is holistic care, that aims to meet the physical, psychological. social and spiritual needs of a dying person and their family.
 It includes appropriate treatments in effective doses to address pain and other symptoms.)